-As I approached the edge of the brook, leaves and trees gave way to the multitude of rocks that give the brook its name.
+As I approached the edge of the brook, leaves and trees gave way to the multitude of rocks that provide the brook its name.
 There were few leaves on the ground here.
-Mostly grass that found a way to thrive between the rocks.
+Mostly grass that found a way to thrive between the stones.
 I could hear the water flowing nearby.

 I imagined that in a few weeks as the cooler air and dwindling sunlight causes more leaves to change colours and fall, the rock bed will be covered in orange and red.

-The “falls” is just a stack of large boulders that have formed a natural damn in the brook.
-The water pours over the rock and I shot these images using the Slow Shutter app to give the water that silky smooth look you get when shooting long exposures on a DSLR.
+The "falls" is just a stack of large boulders that have formed a natural dam in the brook.
+The water pours over the rock, and I shot these images using the Slow Shutter app to give the water that silky smooth look you get when shooting long exposures on a DSLR.

 While the Slow Shutter Cam captured the "falls" I looked around.
 I noticed this stack of rocks.
 I guess someone was down there before me and decided to add some artwork.
 I like it.